The Clansman

 The Clansman Introduction

-The resurgence of the Ku Klux Klan in Southern Illinois during the 1920s mirrored its broader spread across the state and the country.
+The resurgence of the Ku Klux Klan in southern Illinois during the 1920s mirrored its broader spread across the state and the country.
 In the years leading up to this revival, the public had been exposed to a steady stream of half-truths and distorted narratives about the original Klan, laying the groundwork for its return.
-Through the use of pseudohistorical novels and popular entertainment, a romanticized image of the Klan from the previous century was cultivated.
+Through the use of these novels and popular entertainment, a romanticized image of the Klan from the previous century was cultivated.
 These portrayals encouraged the public to view the Klan in a more favorable light.
 By the time the organization re-established itself, this foundation had been thoroughly set.
-Moreover, the Klan manipulated the public’s fears, particularly fears of racial dominance, threats to society, and the menace of terrorism, to bolster support for its revival.
+Moreover, the Klan manipulated the public’s fears—particularly fears of racial dominance, threats to society, and the menace of terrorism—to bolster support for its revival.

-Your task: In this unit, you will examine claims made in Dexter and Beadle's book about the reception and impact of Dixon's plays locally in Southern Illinois and compare them to the national reception across different regions of the United States.
+In this unit, you will examine claims made in Dexter and Beadle's book about the reception and impact of Dixon's plays locally in southern Illinois and compare them to the national reception across different regions of the United States.